 Ambulance handover delays improve though pressure on hospitals ‘remains high’

-Nearly one in five patients arriving by ambulance waited at least 30 minutes to be handed over.
+Nearly one in five patients arriving by ambulance wait at least 30 minutes before being handed over

 Ambulance handover delays at A&E departments in England improved slightly last week, though hospital pressures “remain high”, figures show.

-A total of 14,961 delays of at least 30 minutes were recorded across all hospital trusts in the seven days to January 16, representing 18% of all arrivals.
+A total of 14,961 delays of at least 30 minutes were recorded across all hospital trusts in the seven days to 16 January, representing 18 per cent of all arrivals.

-This is down from 23% in the previous week, which was the highest level so far this winter.
+This is down from 23 per cent in the previous week, which was the highest level so far this winter.

-Some 7% of arrivals last week (5,610) took more than 60 minutes to be handed over to A&E teams, down from 10% in the previous week.
+Some 7 per cent of arrivals last week (5,610) took more than 60 minutes to be handed over to A&E teams, down from 10 per cent in the previous week.

 A handover delay does not always mean a patient has waited in the ambulance.